-- In order to achieve a coherent design palette across the Centre, projecting signs are to follow the existing design principles. - To be non-illuminated in double sided oval shape - The projecting signs are all existing and recycled on a Brand Partner moving. - Make use of individual 3 dimensional forms with a minimum projection of 12 mm.
-Branded colours and logo forms are often more recognisable when competing with other Brand Partners. - Be creative, ensure your sign is integrated with your shopfront and complements the design. - Ensure the design fully represents the brand and is impactful and clear when viewed from a distance.
+- In order to achieve a coherent design palette across the Centre, projecting signs are to follow the existing design principles. - To be non illuminated-double sided. - Make use of individual 3 dimensional forms with a minimum projection of 12 mm.
+Branded colours and logo forms are often more recognisable when competing with other Brand Partners. - Ensure the design fully represents the brand and is impactful and clear when viewed from a distance.

-The threshold is a key touch point with the customers.
-Use the threshold as a zone to slow down customers and allow them to engage with your environment and brand.
+The shopfront threshold is a key touch point with the customers.
+Use the threshold of the store as a zone to slow down customers and allow them to engage with your store and brand.